cneira/sunos-diamond-collectors/collectors/zpool/README.md

 and tested on Solaris, but will likely work on FreeBSD and, if you must, Linux.

+## Statistics

+Collecting information on four pools on an 8-core i7 system takes around 15ms.

 ## Metric Paths

 By default it reports all the columns in the default `zpool` output.